wem43/KerbalPlanetaryBaseSystems/ReadMe.txt

 INSTALLATION
 ---------------
 	To install, simply copy the gamedata folder into your Kerbal Space Program folder.
 	When you already have another version of this mod installed, delete this folder first.
-(As this is still in heavy development and may have some changes in the folder structure)

 CHANGE FILTER
 ---------------